 “People treated it like a documentary, with real people,” says Stillman, an eternal prepster at 63.
 But that sprawling ensemble cast in their gowns and tuxes were, in fact, a talented bunch of young actors channeling the “urban haute bourgeoisie”—or “U.H.B.’s,” in the movie’s parlance—with razor precision.
 On the rare occasion of a cast get-together, they slip right back into the rapport that made the shoot so successful.
 “It’s like a family reunion,” says Carolyn Farina, who played the dewy bookworm Audrey Rouget.

 All auteurs have a distinct imprint on their films and something that ties all of their work together.
 Whit Stillman has many signatures, but one of his trademarks, is not as apparent as it might seem.
-The name Rick (or a variation on that name), used for villains (or apparent villain in the case of Dickie Taylor) is one such trademark.
+The name Rick (or a variation on that name), used for villains (Dickie Taylor is thought to be a jerk at first, but is found out to be a nice guy) is one such trademark.
 Stillman has discussed this in interviews before, so it is not just a coincidence.
 Take a look at the list:

 Nick Smith on Rick Von Sloneker: “Rick Von Sloneker is tall, rich, good-looking, stupid, dishonest, conceited, a bully, liar, drunk and thief, an egomaniac, and probably psychotic.
 In short, highly attractive to women.”
-(Oddly enough, Will Kempe played Nick Smith, but was smartly recast).
+(Oddly enough, Will Kempe played Nick Smith first, but was smartly recast).

 Ted Boynton on Dickie Taylor: “I haven’t heard from Jack in ages and he’s put this terrible guy from marketing over us.
 Dickie Taylor.
 He’s this incredible jerk who…”